wayneparrott/ezar-compass/README.md

 While ezAR works with Cordova-based SDKs such as Ionic, this example uses Cordova CLI examples are provided below.
 Install or update your [Apache Cordova sdk](https://cordova.apache.org/)

+*Note: the project will automatically install its required plugins including the ezAR plugins from the npm public repository.*

 step-0.
-Download and unzip the ezAR Startup Kit (ver 0.2 or greater) from [ezartech.com](http://ezartech.com

-*Note: the project will automatically install its required plugins.
-The Cordova whitelist and device-orientation plugins will be installed from npm.
-The ezAR VideoOverlay and  Snapshot plugins will be installed from the relative path ../../plugins/ directory.
-If the ezAR plugins are not at that location please edit the config.xml with the proper location of the plugins.*

-step-1.
 Add your target platform(s) to the project

         cordova platform add ios